 How to get a Mortgage after an IVA

 The main problem with applying for a mortgage after an IVA is your poor credit rating.
-Because of this it is best to wait until the record has come off your credit file (6 years from the start date).
-Once this has happened some high street lenders may lend to you.
+To overcome this, it’s almost always best to delay any application until the record has come off your credit file.
+This will be 6 years from the start date of your Arrangement.